dombott/updog/README.md

 # What's updog?
 Not much, how about you?

-Jokes aside, updog is Statuspages companion and best friend.
+Jokes aside, updog is statuspages companion and best friend.

 Updog receives alerts via webhook from prometheus-alertmanager and automatically creates/updates GitHub issues to be displayed as incidents using [dombott/statuspage](https://github.com/dombott/statuspage).